ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 # Phase the features of your application with feature flags

 In today's fast-paced, feature-driven markets, it is imperative to be able to deliver value and receive feedback on features quickly and continuously.
-Partnering with end-users to get early versions of features vetted out is extremely valuable.
+Collaborating with end-users to get early versions of features vetted out is extremely valuable.

 Are you planning to continuously integrate features into your application while they're under development?
 You probably have a few questions, such as: